-- Mr. Wisker reported on the following items: - 1.
-The Twin Cities received 7.5 inches of precipitation year to date, which is about 3 inches more than normal, but 2022 ended with 8.5 inches below normal.
-Lake Minnetonka is at 928.3 feet and Minnehaha Creek at Hiawatha is flowing at 48 cubic feet per second. - 2.
-Michael Hayman met with Susan Du, a Star Tribune reporter is working on a project to report on "re-wilding" Minnehaha Creek. - 3.
-Discussions exploring collaboration with the City of Minneapolis and the Minneapolis Park and Recreation Board have been productive, and seem to be leading to a focus on three pilot projects and a funding framework.
-More discussion will follow, and Mr. Wisker will be briefing the manager liaisons. - 4.
-Staff have been meeting with City of St. Louis Park representations on Light Rail Transit station planning at Beltline, Wooddale, and Louisiana stations. - Staff have met with Carver County and the Minnesota Department of Transportation 5. representatives regarding Highway 5 reconstruction, partnership opportunities, and chloride concerns. - 6.
-Staff are planning a field outing for the Board of Managers and Citizens Advisory Committee on April 28.
+Mr. Wisker reported on the following items:

+1. then discussed current water levels, stating that the Twin Cities are sitting at 7.5 inches of precipitation year to date, which is about 3 inches more than normal, but 2022 ended with 8.5 inches below normal.
+Lake Minnetonka is at 928.3 feet and Minnehaha Creek at Hiawatha is flowing at 48 cubic feet per second.

+2. Michael Hayman met with Susan Du, a Star Tribune reporter is working on a project to report on "re-wilding" Minnehaha Creek.

+3. Discussions exploring collaboration with the City of Minneapolis and the Minneapolis Park and Recreation Board have been productive, and seem to be leading to a focus on three pilot projects and a funding framework.
+More discussion will follow, and Mr. Wisker will be briefing the manager liaisons.

+4. Staff have been meeting with City of St. Louis Park representations on Light Rail Transit station planning at Beltline, Wooddale, and Louisiana stations.

+5. Staff have met with Carver County and the Minnesota Department of Transportation representatives regarding Highway 5 reconstruction, partnership opportunities, and chloride concerns.

+6. Staff are planning a field outing for the Board of Managers and Citizens Advisory Committee on April 28.

+Adjournment